mitrefccace/iam/README.md

 ## Configuration

-* Main configuration file: `/root/iam/config/config.json`.
-Default configurations will likely work out of the box, depending on your environment.
-Still, set/verify all `config.json` parameters.
+Here are the main configuration files.
+The following sections describe how to configure them.

+* Global configuration file: `/root/iam/config/config.json`
-* Tomcat configuration files:  `/root/iam/config/tomcat/server.xml /root/iam/config/tomcat/tomcat.service`.
+* Tomcat configuration files:  `/root/iam/config/tomcat/server.xml  /root/iam/config/tomcat/tomcat.service`
-* OpenAM configuration file: `/root/iam/config/oam/config.properties`.
+* OpenAM configuration file: `/root/iam/config/oam/config.properties`

 ### Global Configuration

 Global configuration is in `/root/iam/config/config.json`.

-Here, you can see the `common:java` and `common:tomcat` versions, as well as other OpenAM settings.
+#### General Configuration

+Set/view `/root/iam/config/config.json`.
+You may set the `common:java` and `common:tomcat` versions or keep the defaults.

-### Apache Tomcat Configuration
+#### Apache Tomcat Configuration

-See the `apache` section of `/root/iam/config/config.json`, set the fields below or keep the default values.
-Note that the file paths are relative to`/root/iam/scripts/`:
+Apache Tomcat configuration is in the `apache` section of  `/root/iam/config/config.json`.
+Note that the file paths are relative to`/root/iam/scripts/`.
+These default values will work out of the box:

 ```json
 "apache": {